ryanbuckner/life360-plugin/README.md

   - Longitude
   - Current Geofence
   - Closest known address
-  - Wifi connected or not
+  - Wifi turn on or not
   - Is Driving (boolean determined by speed)
   - Speed (raw Life360 speed * 2.2)
   - Location Since Timestamp